John Cantlie

-John Henry Cantlie (born 7 November 1970) was a British war photographer and correspondent.
-He was kidnapped in Syria with James Foley in November 2012.
-He had previously been kidnapped in Syria alongside Dutch photographer Jeroen Oerlemans in July 2012, but was rescued a week later.
-In July 2017, reports surfaced in Iraqi media claiming Cantlie had been killed in an airstrike sometime during the battle of Mosul.
-In October 2017, a French ISIS fighter told French magazine Paris Match that he had seen Cantlie "seven or eight months ago" in Raqqa.
-In January 2019, an official of the Syrian Democratic Forces stated Cantlie may still be alive inside Deir ez-Zor Governorate, Syria.
+John Henry Cantlie (born 7 November 1970) was a British war photographer and correspondent last seen alive in 2016 when he was held hostage by Islamic State.
+Cantlie was abducted by IS in Syria along with the later executed American journalist James Foley in November 2012.
+Previously, he had been kidnapped in Syria alongside Dutch photographer Jeroen Oerlemans in July 2012, but was rescued a week later.
+Between 2014 and 2016, while held in IS captivity, Cantlie repeatedly appeared narrating a series of their propaganda videos from Syria and Iraq.

-Cantlie's family held a memorial service for him in 2022.
+In 2017, reports surfaced in Iraqi media claiming Cantlie had been killed by an airstrike in Mosul.
+There were also rumours and reports in 2017 and 2019 that he was still alive.
+In 2022, Cantlie's family accepted that he is dead.

 Family history

-John Henry Cantlie is the great grandson of Sir James Cantlie, a doctor who co-founded the Hong Kong College of Medicine for Chinese in 1887 (later the University of Hong Kong).
+John Henry Cantlie was the great-grandson of Sir James Cantlie, a doctor who co-founded the Hong Kong College of Medicine for Chinese in 1887 (later the University of Hong Kong).
 In 1896, he was instrumental in the protection of the Chinese revolutionary Sun Yat-sen who might otherwise have been executed by the Qing dynasty secret service.
-His grandfather, Colonel Kenneth Cantlie, designed the China Railways KF locomotive, at 260 tons the largest locomotive of post-war China that remained in service until 1972.

-Cantlie's father Paul died on 16 October 2014, having released a video pleading for his son's release on his deathbed.
+His grandfather Colonel Kenneth Cantlie designed the China Railways KF locomotive, at 260 tons the largest locomotive of post-war China that remained in service until 1972.
+Cantlie's father, Paul, died on 16 October 2014, having released a video pleading for his son's release on his deathbed.

 Career

-Cantlie started his journalistic career in the early 1990s as a tester for Sega video-games.
+Cantlie started his journalistic career in the early 1990s as a tester for Sega video games.